LordAvorio/gading-go-challenge/README.md

-# GO Mini Challenge Assignments
+# GO Mid Test Assignments

-A repository of my assignments in iSwift golang-cohort-3 class.
+A repository of my mid test assignment in iSwift golang-cohort-3 class.

-## Running the project
+## How To Run this project locally

 Run this command on selected branch: